-Customer life styles are becoming more diverse and so do their expectations of their homes.
+Our life styles are becoming more diverse and so do our expectations of our homes.
 As population increases, environmental challenges and an increasing pressure on land are just some factors that by 2020 and beyond will lead to the strong demand for affordable but highly flexible, adaptable and sustainable housing.
 We will spend 90% of our time indoors and the factors outlined above will dictate that our homes become ecosystems by themselves fostering our well being and enhancing our quality of life.

 Our proposal for the Taylor Wimpey house 2020 aims to respond to social, environmental and economic challenges ahead.
 Intelligent architectural design, the incorporation of technological advancement and the embracement of progress in manufacturing and construction techniques will offer extensive opportunities for variation of high quality sustainable house types, floor plans and plot configurations based on an effective and robust typology.
 The scheme provides inspirational sustainable houses and allows for adaptable and flexible homes ensuring customers can experience, create and live in personalised buildings.